Nicktoons (UK & Ireland): History

 On 19 July 2002, Nick Jr. moved to channel 624 on Sky, to vacate its original 606 number for Nicktoons to launch on the following Monday.
 It showed a static screen with the Nicktoons logo and a notice displaying Nick Jr.'s new slot.
 Nicktoons launched on 22 July 2002 as "Nicktoons TV".

 On 12 October 2004, Nicktoons TV was rebranded to Nicktoons.
 The rebrand featured the Pixel characters as the channel's first mascots, designed by Slomo Productions and directed by Filipe Alcada.

-From 17 February 2007, there was another rebrand featuring 4 mascots; Rooftop (a moose), Beat (a mouse/rat), Colin (a brain) and Spoon (a humanlike creature), designed by Studio AKA.
+On 17 February 2007, there was another rebrand featuring 4 mascots; Rooftop (a moose), Beat (a mouse/rat), Colin (a brain) and Spoon (a humanlike creature), designed by Studio AKA.
 The new 'worldwide rebrand' logo for Nicktoons was introduced on 30 April 2010, with a new imaging campaign introduced on 11 February 2012.
 On 21 June 2013, some new idents made by Stu Gamble and StudioEDP titled "30 Seconds Of Fame" or just "30SOF" for short were introduced, featuring a singing monster-like person 'moving his body to the beat' to Space Funk by Jeffrey W Wade & Ruben Ayala (Minimal Dancer), a rapping grandad and a dog (G-Daddy), an Octopus who is a musician (Rocktopuss), a girl with a British accent reading a book of which being Little Red Riding Hood with her 'big gob' (Gobby Girl) and a singing blob who sings the song Bopalopalama Dipdip by David Bronze & Josh Phillips (Doo-Wop Blob).
 These idents came along with the 2014 rebrand as well, with another batch being named "30 Seconds Of Fame 2" or just "30SOF 2" for short in 2015.
-However, these idents were discontinued in 2021, though they are still currently in use on Nicktoons Global.
-On 1 November 2014, there were new idents introduced with the eyes and faces of characters from shows.
+On 3 November 2014, there were new idents introduced with the eyes and faces of characters from shows.

-In the autumn of 2022, the network took on several temporary brandings reflected in electronic program guides in concert with month-long marathons of several series, including Nick SpongeBob and Nick Horrid Henry.
+In the autumn of 2022, the network began taking on several temporary brandings reflected in electronic program guides in concert with month-long marathons of several series, including Nick SpongeBob, Nick Horrid Henry and Nick Loud House.

 On 31 October 2022, Sky sold its stake in Nickelodeon UK, including Nicktoons, to Paramount.

-On 1 March 2023, Nicktoons rebranded as Nick SpongeBob again.

-Sky channel moves

-On 9 November 2020, Nicktoons moved from 606 to 605 on Sky (UK), Nick Jr. HD moved from 615 to 606 on Sky (UK).

-On 9 November 2020, Nicktoons moved from 606 to 605 on Sky (Ireland), Nick Jr. moved from 615 to 606 on Sky (Ireland).